-Witnesses said that the attackers dragged some victims from their homes to the school, and reported that a school building and 120 houses were burned down.
+Witnesses said that the attackers dragged some victims from their homes to the school and reported that a school building and 120 houses were burnt down.

 Around 200 families have also now fled the area, according to regional police.

-This is the latest deadly assault in a spate of massacres in the past month in Ethiopia, which have left several dozen dead, apparently targeting the mainly Christian Amhara ethnic group.
+This is the latest deadly assault in a spate of massacres in the past month in Ethiopia, which have left several dozen dead, apparently targeting the Amhara, a mainly Christian ethnic group.